 Mt.
 Washington Cog Railway-Hearty Breakfast Sandwiches

-If you need a quick, yet delicious bite to eat before climbing aboard the “Railway to the Moon”, consider ordering one of their heaty breakfast sandwiches.
+If you need a quick, yet delicious bite to eat before climbing aboard the “Railway to the Moon”, consider ordering one of their hearty breakfast sandwiches.
 Available on an English muffin, croissant, or bagel, it’s sure to fill you up for the journey to the summit of Mount Washington.
 No pre-cooked, or frozen eggs used here.
 The Cog prides itself on using real eggs in their breakfast sandwiches.

 Polar Caves Park-Pure NH Maple Products